ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 ## 4. Effect and Interactions

 **Polymorphic updates:** When enabled, this extension takes the `a{b=c}` syntax and uses it to mean `setField`.
 The biggest difference a user is likely to experience is that the resulting type of `a{b=c}` is the same as the type `a` - you _cannot_ change the type of the record by updating its fields.
 The removal of polymorphism is considered essential to preserve decent type inference, and is the only option supported by [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst).
-Anyone wishing to use polymorphic updates can write `let Foo{..} = Foo{polyField=[], ..}` instead.
+Anyone wishing to use polymorphic updates can write `let Foo{..} = a in Foo{polyField=[], ..}` instead.

 **Higher-rank fields:** It is impossible to express `HasField` instances for data types such as `data T = MkT { foo :: forall a . a -> a}`, which means they can't have this syntax available.
 Users can still write their own selector functions using record puns if required.
 There is a possibility that with future types of impredicativity such `getField` expressions could be solved specially by the compiler.